rapid7/insightconnect-plugins/plugins/armorblox/help.md

 #### Get Incidents

 This trigger is used to get a list of incidents identified by Armorblox.
-By default, it starts polling all the incidents since last day.
+By default, it starts querying for all the incidents since the previous day.

 ##### Input